chaseruskin/orbit/docs/src/commands/publish.md

 in the current ip's manifest, granting the assumption that all source files should be public.
 It cannot be used if the "ip.public" field exists.

+If at least one channel is specified on the command-line using the `--channel` option, then any channel list found in the ip's manifest under the "ip.channels" field will be ignored as well as any channel list found in the "publish.default-channels" field of a configuration file.

 By default, this command performs a dry run, which executes all of the steps in the process except for actually posting the ip to its channel(s).
 To run the command to completion, use the `--ready` option.